- Solar advice hub

 No, it’s not true.

 In reality, while extreme heat can reduce a solar panel’s efficiency, they continue to function effectively, even in high temperatures.
-In the UK, around 40% of a solar panel system's energy is generated in the summer (see pie chart below), showing its strong performance in warmer months.
+In the UK, around 40% of a solar panel system's energy is generated in the summer (see chart below), showing its strong performance in warmer months.

 “Solar power works perfectly well in the Saudi Arabian desert - and the same panels are being installed there as on rooftops in Birmingham or a field in Oxfordshire,” says Solar Energy UK Chief Executive Chris Hewett.